wp-plugins/woocommerce-delivery-notes/readme.txt

 = Minimum Requirements: WooCommerce 2.2 and WordPress 4.0 =

 = 4.1.5 =

 * Fix - Check protocol of email permalinks
+* Fix - Show preview links on the settings page

 = 4.1.4 =